jkk-research/wayp_plan_tools/README.md

 - `multiple_goal_pursuit`: Multiple goal pursuit for vehicles an implementation of our [paper](https://hjic.mk.uni-pannon.hu/index.php/hjic/article/view/914)

 Waypoint nodes:
-- `waypoint_saver`: saves the waypoint to a csv
+- `waypoint_saver`: saves the waypoints to a csv
-- `waypoint_loader`: loads the waypoint from a csv to a ROS 2 topic
+- `waypoint_loader`: loads the waypoints from a csv to a ROS 2 topic

 ## Build